luizfilipe/RAPTOR/README.md

 Because different maps often get lost when being exported with 3ds max, I have have made the engine such that it searches for maps trough the use of the prefix in the filename of the texture, So for example:

-Texture_diff.png	// Diffuse
+-  Texture_diff.png	// Diffuse
-Texture_spec.png	// Specular
+-  Texture_spec.png	// Specular
-Texture_ddn.png		// Normal
+-  Texture_ddn.png	// Normal
+-  Texture_glo.png	// gloss

 Animations, Bones, transformations, hierarchies, Scenes and other Data structures are all preserved in Raptor engine.

-Importer
+### Importer

 The Assimp data structure is deeply embedded in the Raptorengine pipeline, First one needs to convert the specified 3d format to json using the AssimpToJson executable one can find at: